 Smoke and pollution can influence the air quality outside, but inside as well, regardless of whether the rapidly spreading fires are close to your home.
 Smoke can travel, and convey with it debris and fine residue.
 Tiny smoke particles can't be seen by the unaided eye yet can cover most surfaces.

 You should know that a portion of the smoke from outside can enter your home and make it hard to breathe indoors also.1

 How does wildfire smoke enter your home

 The air outside, including tiny particles from the fire smoke, can enter your home through open windows and doors.
 It can also enter through devices such as bathroom or kitchen fans that vent to the outdoors, or heating, ventilation and air conditioning (HVAC) systems with a fresh air intake.
 Smoke can also creep inside through little openings, joints and splits.
 1

 At the point when smoke begins to enter your home, it's essential to take any and all measures to remove it rapidly and successfully to keep your indoor air quality healthy.

-8 tips on removing wildfire smoke from inside your home
+8 tips to remove wildfire smoke from inside your home

 - Diminish the smoke that enters your home by keeping the entryways and windows shut.